 Grants are considered "gift aid" and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
 Visit the information below to learn more about the various federal, state, and institutional grants available to UNI students.

-Generally, Pell Grants are awarded only to undergraduate students who have not earned a bachelor's or professional degree.
+Federal Pell Grants are usually awarded to undergraduate students who have not earned a bachelor's or professional degree.
 (A professional degree is usually earned after earning a bachelor's degree in a field such as medicine, law, or dentistry.)
 In some cases, you might receive a Pell Grant for attending a post-baccalaureate teacher certificate program.

 Federal need-based grant for families with EFC's between 0-1000.
 The maximum award is $1,000.
 (Funds are limited.)